-The Senate Meeting on April ninth was taken up mostly by a Q&A session with candidates for Senate Exec Board.
+Student Senate met April 9, and the majority of the meeting was taken up mostly by a Q&A session with candidates for Senate Exec.
+Board.
 The meeting began with an announcement that Pat Custer and Haley Gluhanich had won their races for Vice President and President of Senate, respectively.

 The first Q&A session for the position of Secretary was the only true race between candidates, Marisa Balanda ‘21 and Anna Burns ‘19, the runner-ups of the Vice Presidential and Presidential races respectively.
 Both candidates said that Secretary was not a fallback position; Ms. Balanda conceded that as a first-year, she may have set her goals a bit too high, while Ms. Burns stated that Secretary was a position she had considered from the beginning.
 Both candidates emphasized that they would like to send out meeting minutes and agendas for Senate earlier; when the current Secretary, Kaitlyn Helmstetter ‘18, brought up that Minutes often take editing and additions, Ms. Balanda conceded that perhaps Tuesday was more realistic than Monday night, while Ms. Burns suggested having committee chairs send in their reports before the meeting, so the Secretary did not have to wait for chairs to contact them afterward.

 Both candidates also liked the idea of a Senate newsletter, especially considering that the Public Relations Committee’s role may be folded into the Secretary’s job next year.
-Ms. Balanda also emphasized that she would still like to have a New Senate Members training, and that even if not elected she may try to work with Dean Ramsey to bring such a program into existence.
+Ms. Balanda also emphasized that she would still like to have a training for new senate members, and that even if not elected she may try to work with Dean Ramsey to bring such a program into existence.

 The only Treasurer candidate was Nick Arbaugh ‘20, who complimented current treasurer Sarah Berkowitz ‘18 on her work keeping the Senate financially responsible this year, and stated that he would like to continue her work.
 Mr. Arbaugh also mentioned editing the Senate Request form to make it easier, and codifying more rules for Senate spending, similar to the amendment passed earlier this year limiting the amount of funds Senate would supply for clubs to go to conferences.
 On most other issues, such as Senate as an activist body or the possible evaluation of speakers first by BMC, Mr. Arbaugh said that in the end these were decisions that should be made by Senate as a whole, not by himself or the BMC.